unitsofmeasurement/uom-spaces/kotlin-space/README.md

 Kotlin Language and Units of Measurement
 ----------------------------------------

-Project(s) demonstrate usage of Unit API in the Kotlin Language.
+Project(s) demonstrate usage of Unit API for the Kotlin Language.

 # Subprojects

-* [uom-kotlin](./uom-kotlin): A Kotlin Extension Module for Units of Measurement.
+* [Physikal](https://github.com/Tenkiv/Physikal): A Kotlin Extension Module for Units of Measurement based on JSR 363 and [UoM-SE](https://github.com/unitsofmeasurement/uom-se)

-# Build Instructions

-To build all:

-From the `kotlin-space` directory:

-    ./gradlew build